Organic Fruit Organic vegetables Nutrition Tomatoes Corn Potatoes Strawberries Local Farms Oranges

 Step 15 - Process the jars in the boiling water bath

 Keep the jars covered with at least 2 inches of water.
 Keep the water boiling.
 In general, boil them for 10 minutes, which is what SureJell (the makers of the pectin) recommend.
-I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sterilize the jars and lids right before using them.
+I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sanitize the jars and lids right before using them.
 The directions inside every box of pectin will tell you exactly.
 The directions on the pectin tend to be pretty conservative.
 Clemson University says you only need to process them for 5 minutes.
 I usually hedge my bets and start pulling them out after 5 minutes, and the last jars were probably in for 10.
 I rarely have a jar spoil, so it must work.
 But you don't want to process them too long, or the jelly will turn dark and get runny.
-See the chart below for altitude adjustment to processing times, if you are not in the sea level to 1,000ft above sea level range. p>
+See the chart below for altitude adjustment to processing times, if you are not in the sea level to 1,000ft above sea level range.

 Note: Some people don't even boil the jars; they just ladle it hot into hot jars, put the lids and rings on and invert them, but putting the jars in the boiling water bath REALLY helps to reduce spoilage!
 To me, it makes little sense to put all the working into making the jelly and then not to process the jars to be sure they don't spoil!